flymeover/IUHM/README.md

 in terms of disparity prediction accuracy and computational speed, consuming less than one-third of the memory in tomato greenhouse dataset.

+For 2D/3D-Mobilestereonet, memory usage during training and evaluation on the greenhouse tomato dataset exceeds 24 GB, more than seven times that of the IUHM model (3.1 GB).
+Furthermore, the 4-segmentation operation demands over 17 GB of memory, and disparity calculation times increase by 33 and 10 times, respectively.
+Its disparity MAE is also higher than other models.
+Consequently, its application to low-power, small form factor computers is deemed impractical.

 ### **Figure.
 Prediction results of models by retraining iterations with tomato dataset.**
 ![image](https://github.com/user-attachments/assets/0a42b7f6-d1b3-48d7-a611-92f01d4c5346)